Jennifer Tucker, Director

 Joseph Slaughter, Associate Director

-Joseph Slaughter is assistant professor of the practice of religion at Wesleyan University.
+Joseph Slaughter is assistant professor of history at Wesleyan University.
 His research and teaching focuses on how religious movements and businesses have shaped American capitalism and warfare.
 Currently, he is working on a project that examines the religious lives of the nineteenth century Connecticut River Valley gun manufacturers.

 Slaughter’s courses at Wesleyan explore how North American cultures have shaped the history of firearms in the United States.
 In “War and Religion in Early America,” students analyze the different ways indigenous and colonial cultures conceptualized and utilized matchlock and flintlock firearms during an era of rapid technological change.
 “God and Guns” investigates how gun culture has shaped American religion, and in turn, how religious belief and practice has conditioned cultural attitudes towards firearms in America.